 - On the Add trigger screen, from the Select a trigger dropdown, select API Gateway.

 - Select Create an API, from the API dropdown.
 Then, select REST API inside the API type block, select Open from the Security dropdown, and click on Add.

 - An API is created for your lambda function.
 Under the Designer block, click on API Gateway.
 Click on Details and you will find your API endpoint.
 Make a note of it as we will need it while setting up the BigCommerce extension in Contentstack.

 - Lastly, Enable CORS in Amazon API Gateway console.
 It is mandatory for successful implementation of this extension.

 Add the “BigCommerce” Custom Field Extension to your Stack

-To add this extension to your stack, log in to you Contentstack account and perform the following steps:
+To add this extension to your stack, log in to your Contentstack account, go to your stack, and perform the following steps:

-- Now, click on the + Add Extension button, and select Create new.
-If you have not added any extensions in the stack yet, click on the create a new one link as shown below:
+- Now, click on the + New Extension button, and select Create new.

 - In the Select Extension Type window, select Custom Field.

 - On the Create New Extension page, enter values in the fields as given below: